bhky/opennsfw2/README.md

   - Tuple of NumPy arrays, each with length equals to the number of video frames.
     - `elapsed_seconds`: Video elapsed time in seconds at each frame.
     - `nsfw_probabilities`: NSFW probability of each frame.
-      Note that for any `frame_interval > 1`, all the frames without a prediction will be assumed to have the NSFW probability from the previous prediction.
+      Note that for any `frame_interval > 1`, all frames without a prediction will be assumed to have the NSFW probability of the previous predicted frame.

 # Preprocessing details